 PDVSA's production of crude oil and liquid petroleum gas averaged 3.4 million bpd in 2008.
-At December 31, 2008, Venezuela had estimated proven crude oil reserves totaling approximately 172.3 billion barrels and had proven reserves of natural gas amounting to 176,015 bcf.
+At December 31, 2008, Venezuela had estimated proven crude oil reserves totaling approximately 172.3 billion barrels and had proven reserves of natural gas amounting to 176,015 billion cubic feet, or bcf.